maxoakes/PythonIRC/readme.md

     In progress
 Client can connect to a server
     Done
-Client can create a room
+Client can create a channel
     Done
-Client can list all rooms
+Client can list all channels
     Done
-Client can join a room
+Client can join a channel
     Done
-Client can leave a room
+Client can leave a channel
     Done
-Client can list members of a room
+Client can list members of a channel
     Done
 Multiple clients can connect to a server
     Done
-Client can send messages to a room
+Client can send messages to a channel
     Done
-Client can join multiple (selected) rooms
+Client can join multiple (selected) channels
     Done
-Client can send distinct messages to multiple (selected) rooms
+Client can send distinct messages to multiple (selected) channels
     Done
 Client can disconnect from a server
     Done